The Shopkeeper Project

-A thought-provoking duet that uses contemporary dance and comedy to explore the relationship between one man’s struggle between his outward-facing persona and his inner-battle with depression.
+A thought-provoking duet that uses contemporary dance and comedy to explore one man’s struggle between his outward-facing persona and his inner-battle with depression.

 About the project...